-A. The best way to clean wax and petrolatum from pipettes and other glassware is to use very hot, emulsifying 1% solutions of cleaners such as Alconox or Liquinox.
-By very hot, I mean above the melting point, or at least above the softening point of the wax.
+A. The best way to clean wax and petrolatum from pipettes and other glassware is to use very hot, emulsifying 1-3% solutions of cleaners such as Alconox® Powdered Precision Cleaner, or Liquinox® Critical Cleaning Liquid Detergent.
+By very hot, we mean above the melting point, or at least above the softening point of the wax.
 Typically this can be reached at 170 deg F (77 deg C).
 In practical terms this is a difficult temperature to reach.
 It would typically require heating a soak solution on a hot plate or other external source of heat.

-Specifically for pipettes, soak the pipette in the hot or very hot solution of 1% Alconox or Liquinox for at least 10 minutes.
+Specifically for pipettes, soak the pipette in the hot or very hot solution of 1-3% Alconox or Liquinox detergent for at least 10 minutes.
 Then drain the pipette 3 times filling and emptying with the hot or very hot solution.
-Then move the pipette to a normal ambient temperature 1% Alconox or Liquinox soak solution to hold it until you are ready to clean in a siphon pipette washer with Alcotabs.
+Then move the pipette to a normal ambient temperature 1% Alconox or Liquinox soak solution to hold it until you are ready to clean in a siphon pipette washer with Alcotabs® Tablet Pipet Detergent.
 You could skip the ambient temperature soak and go directly to the siphon pipette washer with Alcotabs if you want to.

 Normally, we do not recommend Solujet for manual cleaning operations unless it is absolutely necessary.
-Petrolatum in heavy quantities in the absence of emulsifiers that may be present in the cream or lotion you are working with may not be adequately cleaned by the simple ambient temperature pre-soak.
-If the cream or lotion with the petrolatum contains emulsifiers that are effective on petrolatum already, even an ambient temperature pre-soak in 1% Alconox or Liquinox can be effective.
-Solujet is not particularly any more effective on petrolatum than Alconox or Liquinox.
+Petrolatum in heavy quantities in the absence of emulsifiers that may be present in cream or lotion may not be adequately cleaned by the simple ambient temperature pre-soak.
+If the cream or lotion with the petrolatum contains emulsifiers that are effective on petrolatum already, even an ambient temperature pre-soak in 1% Alconox or Liquinox detergent soak can be quite effective.

 To request free detergent samples, please complete the Get Sample form.